BrettIRL/dotfiles/README.md

 ## Note

 I have included a `fonts` directory.
-I don't actually use stow to manage my fonts, this just seemed like the best place for them.
+This just contains info on how to set up the font I use.
+This isn't managed by stow.